This post was first published by Melissa Drozdowski on Interprose’s blog, Interprose Voice.

 Before we bring the curtain down on this Master Class, here are a few parting thoughts and tips to help you become a successful, productive member of the Wikipedia community:

 - First, do no harm.
 Your goal as a Wikipedia editor should be to leave the site better than you found it.
 Wikipedia is a living ecosystem and it’s easy to cause harm.
-Don’t be the obnoxious tourist who carelessly spoils things for future generations of travelers along Wikipedia’s path.
+Don’t be the obnoxious tourist who carelessly spoils things for future generations of travellers along Wikipedia’s path.
 Be careful, considerate, and respectful.

-- Remember what Wikipedia is…and what it is not.
+- Remember what Wikipedia is… and what it is not.
 Wikipedia is an encyclopedia, not a marketing brochure or advertising medium.
 Stick to the Neutral Point of View (NPOV) in your copywriting, forgo adjectives, and make sure any claims you make are reinforced by legitimate third-party citations.

 - Be yourself.
 Do make yourself known and accessible to the volunteer editing community.
 Do declare your COI and answer questions as openly as possible.
 Cite everything and sign your work.
 Remember – transparency is the name of the game here.